Vladimir Derer: Role and achievements in Labour Party

-An important pillar of Vladimir Derer's strategy was to blend representation and participation, whereby the elected representatives (e.g. MPs and councillors) were to be transformed into effectively being a delegate of the party members, focusing on implementing the manifesto on which they had been elected.
+An important pillar of Derer's strategy was to blend representation and participation, whereby the elected representatives (e.g. MPs and councillors) were to be transformed into effectively being a delegate of the party members, focusing on implementing the manifesto on which they had been elected.

-Tactics were primarily based on first producing model constitutional rule changes and motions and campaigning nationwide for CLP branches and general meetings to support these and submit them to be voted on at Annual Conference.
-Campaigning for reforms and key policy changes required organisation, determination and flexibility over at least 4 to 5 years to build up sufficient support nationally for them to be approved at Annual Conference.
+Tactics were primarily based on first producing model constitutional rule changes and motions and campaigning nationwide for CLP branches and general meetings to support these and submit them to be voted on at the Annual Conference.

 The Derers’ home in Golders Green became a centre of political activity including meetings, planning, printing and administration to help further the campaign, which was supported by hundreds of Labour Party activists in both CLPs and affiliated trade unions throughout the country.
-Regular communication to supporters was considered (and remains) a key aspect of campaign work.
-Examples include a campaign newsletter, and at Annual Conference a daily information, news and conference guide sheet (called the ‘Yellow Pages’) produced for conference delegates by a CLPD team, often working until the small hours of the morning.
+Regular communication with supporters was considered (and remains) a key aspect of campaign work.
+Examples included a campaign newsletter and, at the Annual Conference, a daily information, news, and conference guide sheet (called the ‘Yellow Pages’) produced for conference delegates by a CLPD team, often working until the small hours of the morning.
 The CLPD also staged fringe meetings at conferences to help galvanise support for key reforms and provide commentary by well-known speakers on the left in the Party and unions on political issues of the day.
 These were attended by hundreds of activists and delegates.
 These conference activities are still maintained today.

-Although Vladimir firmly believed in Socialist principles, he could also exercise pragmatism and compromise when that was necessary to further the long-term strategy of the Labour Party becoming a transformative movement based on grass roots democracy, inclusiveness and diversity.
+Although Derer firmly believed in Socialist principles, he could also exercise pragmatism and compromise when that was necessary to further the long-term strategy of the Labour Party, becoming a transformative movement based on grassroots democracy, inclusiveness, and diversity.
 This involved striving for a united Left and reaching out when necessary to those members in the centre of the Party and affiliated trade unions when their support was critical for obtaining sufficient support for key reforms or elections.

-For instance, Vladimir Derer had a central role in setting up the politically successful Centre-Left Grassroots Alliance (CLGA) of centre left and left groups and organisations in the Labour Party.
+For instance, Derer had a central role in setting up the politically successful Centre-Left Grassroots Alliance (CLGA) of centre left and left groups and organisations in the Labour Party.
 From 1997, Members of Parliament and MEPs could no longer stand for the six CLP section seats on the NEC, the Party's ruling body, leaving other Labour Party members to contest these seats.
-The CLGA supported slate of activists won two thirds of the seats, helping the Left to retain a foothold in the Party during a period when New Labour and its ‘centrist’ policies were in the ascendency.
+The CLGA supported slate of activists won two thirds of the seats, helping the Left to retain a foothold in the Party during a period when New Labour and its centrist policies were in the ascendency.
 The Derers were also active in the east European solidarity campaign.
-From 2005 onwards the Derers, after over 30 years of tireless work in the Campaign, wound down their involvement, although Vladimir retained the role of political secretary.
-In his later years Vladimir became a carer for Vera.
+From 2005 onwards the Derers, after over 30 years of tireless work in the Campaign, wound down their involvement, although Derer retained the role of political secretary.
+In his later years he became a carer for Vera.